UMAprotocol/UMIPs/UMIPs/umip-72.md

 1. What prices should be queried for and from which markets?

-    - dVIX protocol ethVIX & iethVIX price feeds
+    - dVIX protocol ethVIX & iethVIX Price Feed Interface (https://github.com/UMAprotocol/protocol/pull/2792)
-    - If the above fails users can use the dVIX API or Deribit.
+    - If the above fails users can use the dVIX API or Deribit data as described herein.
 Please see the methodology paper for the options markets and strikes needed.

 1. Pricing interval